Do ESA Letters Expire? Everything You Need to Know

 Do ESA Letters Expire

-In this guide, we’ll explain how long an ESA letter lasts, when to renew it, and what to do if your documentation is rejected for being outdated.
+In this guide, we’ll explain key rules of ESA letters, how long they last, when to renew them, and what to do if your documentation is rejected for being outdated.

 The reason is simple: mental health needs can change over time.
 This type of documentation confirms that your animal is part of your current treatment plan.
 To stay valid, most providers require annual renewal, and using an ESA letter checklist helps ensure your documentation meets every requirement before you submit it for housing.